 Native People as the Original Migratory People

-The Native Voices project is currently funded with generous support from the Title I, Part C, Migrant Education Program of the Office of the Superintendent of Public Instruction (OSPI).
+The Native Voices project was funded with generous support from the Title I, Part C, Migrant Education Program of the Office of the Superintendent of Public Instruction (OSPI).
 Native students whose families pursue sovereign treaty-protected practices like fishing, berry gathering or other seasonal agricultural work or fishing across school district boundaries may be eligible to receive support from the Migrant Education Program.

 For program information, please contact: